-- 1. Place your fingers under the tube located underneath and in the middle of the control panel. - 2.
+- 1. Place the little mirror to see in it the fluorescent tube. - 1.
+Place your fingers under the tube located underneath and in the middle of the control panel. - 2.
 To remove, turn the tube 90° then pull it down and out of its sockets. - 3.
 To replace the tube, engage the new tube into the sockets, then rotate and snap the tube in place.
 Turn on the surface light to make sure it will lit.